Debugging with Visual Studio

 - Open the Configuration Manager.

-- On the row corresponding to your project, click the Platform column dropdown
+- On the row corresponding to your project, click the Platform column dropdown menu and select

 PNaClfrom the New platform menu.